justingreerbbi/wordpress-oauth-server/README.md

 You can find online documentation by visiting [http://wp-oauth.com](http://wp-oauth.com)

+### System Requirements

+* WordPress 3.9 or Higher
+* PHP 5.3.9 or Higher
+* (recomended by not required) PHP Apache Module.
+When using PHP CGI, authentication headers may not work as expected.
+Please refer to common issues at [http://wp-oauth.com/forums/topic/common-issues/](http://wp-oauth.com/forums/topic/common-issues/).

 ### Framework

 This project is built on top of [Brent Shaffer's](https://github.com/bshaffer) PHP OAuth Server project.